DalSoft/DalSoft.Hosting.BackgroundQueue/README.md

-### `If you find this repo / package useful all I ask is you please star it.`
+### `If you find this repo / package useful all I ask is you please star it ⭐`

 > **Update August 2021** Although [Microsoft.NET.Sdk.Worker](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0&tabs=visual-studio) works well, you end up with a lot of bolierplate code and have to solve things like exception handling and concurrency.
 [MS are leaving it up to the end user](https://github.com/dotnet/extensions/issues/805) to decide how to implement (which makes sense rather than trying to implement every scenario).
 For me I need something simple akin to HostingEnvironment.QueueBackgroundWorkItem, so I will continue to support and improve this package.

 # DalSoft.Hosting.BackgroundQueue

-> This is used in production environments, however the test coverage isn't where it needs to be, should you run into a problem please raise an issue
+> This is used in production environments however, the test coverage isn't where it needs to be.
+Should you run into a problem please raise an issue.

-DalSoft.Hosting.BackgroundQueue is a very lightweight .NET Core replacement for [HostingEnvironment.QueueBackgroundWorkItem](https://www.hanselman.com/blog/HowToRunBackgroundTasksInASPNET.aspx) it has no extra dependancies!
+DalSoft.Hosting.BackgroundQueue is a very lightweight .NET Core replacement for [HostingEnvironment.QueueBackgroundWorkItem](https://www.hanselman.com/blog/HowToRunBackgroundTasksInASPNET.aspx) it has no extra dependencies!

-For those of you that haven't used HostingEnvironment.QueueBackgroundWorkItem it was a simple way in .NET 4.5.2 to safely run a background task on a webhost, for example sending an email when a user registers.
+For those of you that haven't used HostingEnvironment.QueueBackgroundWorkItem it was a simple way in .NET 4.5.2 to safely run a background task on a webhost, for example, sending an email when a user registers.

-Yes there are loads of  good options (hangfire, Azure Web Jobs/Functions) for doing this, but nothing in ASP.NET Core to replace the simplicity of the classic one liner ```HostingEnvironment.QueueBackgroundWorkItem(cancellationToken => DoWork())```.
+Yes there are loads of good options (hangfire, Azure Web Jobs/Functions) for doing this, but nothing in ASP.NET Core to replace the simplicity of the classic one-liner ```HostingEnvironment.QueueBackgroundWorkItem(cancellationToken => DoWork())```.

 ## Supported Platforms

-DalSoft.Hosting.BackgroundQueue uses [IHostedService](https://blogs.msdn.microsoft.com/cesardelatorre/2017/11/18/implementing-background-tasks-in-microservices-with-ihostedservice-and-the-backgroundservice-class-net-core-2-x/) and works with any .NET Core 2.0 IWebHost i.e. a server that supports ASP.NET Core.
+DalSoft.Hosting.BackgroundQueue uses [IHostedService](https://blogs.msdn.microsoft.com/cesardelatorre/2017/11/18/implementing-background-tasks-in-microservices-with-ihostedservice-and-the-backgroundservice-class-net-core-2-x/) and works with any .NET Core 2.0 or higher IWebHost i.e. a server that supports ASP.NET Core.

-DalSoft.Hosting.BackgroundQueue also works with .NET Core's 2.1 lighter-weight [IHost](https://blogs.msdn.microsoft.com/cesardelatorre/2017/11/18/implementing-background-tasks-in-microservices-with-ihostedservice-and-the-backgroundservice-class-net-core-2-x/) - i.e. just services no ASP.NET Core, ideal for microservices.
+DalSoft.Hosting.BackgroundQueue also works with .NET Core's lighter-weight [IHost](https://blogs.msdn.microsoft.com/cesardelatorre/2017/11/18/implementing-background-tasks-in-microservices-with-ihostedservice-and-the-backgroundservice-class-net-core-2-x/) - i.e. just services no ASP.NET Core, ideal for microservices.

 ## Getting Started
 ```dos